NorthWestern Co. (NASDAQ:NWE) Shares Purchased by Meritage Portfolio Management

-Meritage Portfolio Management grew its holdings in shares of NorthWestern Co.
-(NASDAQ:NWE – Get Rating) by 4.2% during the 4th quarter, HoldingsChannel reports.
-The firm owned 81,197 shares of the company’s stock after buying an additional 3,307 shares during the period.
-Meritage Portfolio Management’s holdings in NorthWestern were worth $4,818,000 at the end of the most recent reporting period.
+Meritage Portfolio Management boosted its position in shares of NorthWestern Co.
+(NASDAQ:NWE – Get Rating) by 4.2% in the 4th quarter, according to its most recent filing with the Securities & Exchange Commission.
+The institutional investor owned 81,197 shares of the company’s stock after acquiring an additional 3,307 shares during the period.
+Meritage Portfolio Management owned about 0.14% of NorthWestern worth $4,818,000 as of its most recent SEC filing.

-A number of other large investors have also modified their holdings of the business.
-Deroy & Devereaux Private Investment Counsel Inc. boosted its stake in NorthWestern by 0.3% during the fourth quarter.
-Deroy & Devereaux Private Investment Counsel Inc. now owns 56,337 shares of the company’s stock worth $3,343,000 after buying an additional 187 shares during the last quarter.
-Cetera Investment Advisers boosted its position in shares of NorthWestern by 7.0% during the 1st quarter.
-Cetera Investment Advisers now owns 4,010 shares of the company’s stock valued at $243,000 after acquiring an additional 262 shares during the last quarter.
-Securian Asset Management Inc. grew its holdings in shares of NorthWestern by 5.7% in the third quarter.
-Securian Asset Management Inc. now owns 5,127 shares of the company’s stock valued at $253,000 after purchasing an additional 275 shares during the period.
-Captrust Financial Advisors increased its position in NorthWestern by 17.1% during the second quarter.
-Captrust Financial Advisors now owns 1,887 shares of the company’s stock worth $111,000 after purchasing an additional 275 shares during the last quarter.
-Finally, Xponance Inc. raised its stake in NorthWestern by 3.2% during the fourth quarter.
-Xponance Inc. now owns 9,004 shares of the company’s stock worth $534,000 after purchasing an additional 280 shares during the period.
-Hedge funds and other institutional investors own 96.60% of the company’s stock.
+A number of other large investors also recently modified their holdings of NWE.
+Deroy & Devereaux Private Investment Counsel Inc. lifted its position in shares of NorthWestern by 0.3% during the 4th quarter.
+Deroy & Devereaux Private Investment Counsel Inc. now owns 56,337 shares of the company’s stock worth $3,343,000 after purchasing an additional 187 shares during the last quarter.
+Cetera Investment Advisers raised its stake in NorthWestern by 7.0% in the first quarter.
+Cetera Investment Advisers now owns 4,010 shares of the company’s stock valued at $243,000 after buying an additional 262 shares in the last quarter.
+Securian Asset Management Inc. raised its stake in NorthWestern by 5.7% in the third quarter.
+Securian Asset Management Inc. now owns 5,127 shares of the company’s stock valued at $253,000 after buying an additional 275 shares in the last quarter.
+Captrust Financial Advisors lifted its holdings in NorthWestern by 17.1% during the 2nd quarter.
+Captrust Financial Advisors now owns 1,887 shares of the company’s stock worth $111,000 after buying an additional 275 shares during the last quarter.
+Finally, Xponance Inc. boosted its position in shares of NorthWestern by 3.2% during the 4th quarter.
+Xponance Inc. now owns 9,004 shares of the company’s stock worth $534,000 after acquiring an additional 280 shares in the last quarter.
+96.60% of the stock is owned by hedge funds and other institutional investors.

-NorthWestern (NASDAQ:NWE – Get Rating) last released its earnings results on Thursday, February 16th.
+NorthWestern (NASDAQ:NWE – Get Rating) last announced its quarterly earnings data on Thursday, February 16th.
 The company reported $1.13 earnings per share for the quarter, missing analysts’ consensus estimates of $1.19 by ($0.06).
-The firm had revenue of $425.20 million for the quarter, compared to analysts’ expectations of $383.01 million.
-NorthWestern had a return on equity of 7.13% and a net margin of 12.38%.
-Sell-side analysts anticipate that NorthWestern Co. will post 3.49 earnings per share for the current fiscal year.
+NorthWestern had a net margin of 12.38% and a return on equity of 7.13%.
+The business had revenue of $425.20 million during the quarter, compared to analysts’ expectations of $383.01 million.
+On average, sell-side analysts predict that NorthWestern Co. will post 3.49 earnings per share for the current year.

 NorthWestern Increases Dividend

-The company also recently disclosed a quarterly dividend, which was paid on Friday, March 31st.
-Stockholders of record on Wednesday, March 15th were issued a $0.64 dividend.
-This represents a $2.56 dividend on an annualized basis and a dividend yield of 4.33%.
-This is a positive change from NorthWestern’s previous quarterly dividend of $0.63.
+The firm also recently disclosed a quarterly dividend, which was paid on Friday, March 31st.
+Shareholders of record on Wednesday, March 15th were given a $0.64 dividend.
+This is a boost from NorthWestern’s previous quarterly dividend of $0.63.
 The ex-dividend date was Tuesday, March 14th.
-NorthWestern’s dividend payout ratio (DPR) is presently 78.77%.
+This represents a $2.56 annualized dividend and a yield of 4.33%.
+NorthWestern’s dividend payout ratio is presently 78.77%.

 About NorthWestern